please-build/python-rules/README.md

 PreloadSubincludes = @python_rules//build_defs:python
 ```

-Alternatively, if you are not using python everywhere, you can simply `subinclude("@python_rules//build_defs:python")` to individual BUILD files as needed.
+Alternatively, if you are not using python everywhere, you can simply put `subinclude("@python_rules//build_defs:python")` at the top of individual BUILD files as needed.

 ## Configuration